Reviews

 Glass Etching

 This is where CO2 wavelength earns its keep.
 I etched a frosted design onto a standard pint glass — the full job ran 3.5 minutes and produced a clean, consistent frost-etch that looked professionally done.
 Diode lasers cannot do this at all — their 450nm wavelength passes through clear glass without interaction.
 A CO2 machine for glass etching is essentially a different product category, and Glowforge handles it beautifully.
+For buyers who need to go further — engraving inside crystal blocks or on heat-sensitive plastics — our xTool F2 Ultra UV review covers the UV laser that goes beyond what CO2 can achieve on glass.

 Non-Proofgrade Materials